 Camulodunum was rebuilt twice as large with a defensive ditch and thick defensive wall, and the reconstructed Temple of Claudius remained a symbol of Roman authority for the next 350 years.
 While Camulodunum provided the religious centre of Roman Britain, the capital of the province was now moved to Londinium.
 Construction began at Londinium and Verulamium, and both cities would grow and thrive for centuries to come.

 The Iceni and Trinovantes never reached prominence again.
 Venta Icenorum, which means 'market of the Iceni' (Caistor St Edmund), a town with a distinctly Roman appearance, was built on Icenian land around AD 70 as an administrative centre of the region, but relations between Britain and Rome remained tense.

-Boudica’s ability to unify thousands betrays an overarching disquietude with the Roman presence, and her revolt provides an opportunity for reflection on the impact of the Roman incursion into Britain.
+Boudica’s ability to unify thousands reveals an overarching unhappiness with the Roman presence, and her revolt provides an opportunity for reflection on the impact of the Roman incursion into Britain.
 She provides us with the opportunity to question attitudes to the coming of Rome and to wonder how we ourselves might have been affected had we been there.
-For some life must have been better, and the Romans must have been embraced as prestigious allies to be emulated.
+For some, life must have been better, and the Romans must have been embraced as prestigious allies to be emulated.
 The truth must have been complex, with as many different reactions to the coming of Rome as there were people.
 Every attitude must have existed across the spectrum from wholesale embracing of Rome and its culture to complete hatred and rejection of the invaders.
 And out of this melting pot, the reality and complexity that was Roman Britain developed.